 "It's been a difficult process and he's just glad to have today behind him," Stein said.

 U.S. Attorney's Office spokesman Cosme Lopez said Hendon acknowledges in the agreement that he "knowingly turned a blind eye" to the hiring of more than 200 unauthorized immigrants.
+The U.S. Attorney's Office in exchange will not prosecute Hendon for any other offenses that come out of investigation.

 Hendon, a prominent figure in the Phoenix business community, had previously not been charged by prosecutors while several lower-level managers have since entered guilty pleas.